ergosumcogito/cryptolytics/README.md

 ## How to execute project
-1. Clone repo
+1. Clone repo.
+2. Start your docker.
-2. Use command `docker-compose up --build` in root direcotry of the project
+3. Use command `mvn verify' in the root folder.

-Docker will automatically execute `mvn verify`.

----
-**UPD:** But this is **not final** implementation, we must change it.